Unity-Technologies/ml-agents/docs/Migrating.md

 * `AgentStep()` has been replaced by `AgentAction()`.
 * `WaitTime()` has been removed.
-* The `Frame Skip` field of the Academy is replaced by the Agent's `Decision Frequency` field, enabling agent to make decisions at different frequencies.
+* The `Frame Skip` field of the Academy is replaced by the Agent's `Decision Frequency` field, enabling the Agent to make decisions at different frequencies.
 * The names of the inputs in the Internal Brain have been changed.
 You must replace `state` with `vector_observation` and `observation` with `visual_observation`.
 In addition, you must remove the `epsilon` placeholder.